What 2020 Democrats are saying about the allegations against Joe Biden

 Sen. Elizabeth Warren

-Warren, D-Mass., was one of the first 2020 presidential candidates to respond to Flores’s allegation against Biden and gave perhaps one of the most forceful responses from a Democrat as well.
+Warren, D-Mass., was one of the first 2020 presidential candidates to respond to Flores’ allegation against Biden and gave perhaps one of the most forceful responses from a Democrat as well.

-When asked if she thought Flores’s allegation should disqualify Biden from entering the presidential race, Warren said he or any candidate facing a similar allegation would need to make that determination himself.
+When asked if she thought Flores’ allegation should disqualify Biden from entering the presidential race, Warren said he or any candidate facing a similar allegation would need to make that determination himself.

 “That is their decision about whether or not to run, and it will be up to Democratic voters whether or not to support someone,” she said.
 “That's the process.